Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Worst-Case-H2-Optimal Control

 \section{Worst-Case-H2-Optimal Control}

 The previously presented Full and Alternative methods perform superstabilization or quadratic stabilization by attempting to find a single feasible controller $K$.
 This section generalizes existing \acp{LMI} for discrete-time worst-case $H_2$-optimal control over all possible linear systems in the consistency set $\pc$.
-The discrete-time linear system model used in this section has a state $x \in \R^n$, a control input $u \in R^m$, an exogenous input $w \in \R^e$ and matrix $E \in \R^{n \times e}$, and a regulated output $z \in \R^{r}$ defined by matrices $C \in \R^{r \times n}, D \in \R^{r \times m}$,
+The discrete-time linear system model used in this section has a state $x \in \R^n$, a control input $u \in R^m$, an exogenous input $w \in \R^e$, a matrix $E \in \R^{n \times e}$, and a regulated output $z \in \R^{r}$ defined by matrices $C \in \R^{r \times n}, D \in \R^{r \times m}$:

 The matrices $(C, D, E)$ will be a-priori given, while a consistency set description $(A, B) \in \pc$ is available through the input-state collected data $\dc$.
 The original \acp{LMI} referenced in this section are compiled in \cite{caverly2019lmi} and utilize a convexification method from \cite{feron1992numerical}.
+We note that robust performance can also be addressed by minimizing the peak-to-peak gain using \acp{LP} for superstability \cite{polyak2001optimal} or positive-stability \cite{rami2007controller}.
+Minimizing peak-to-peak gain for extended superstability requires solving parametric \acp{LP} \cite[Section 6]{polyak2004extended}.

-The following \ac{LMI} to minimize the $H_2$-norm between $w \rightarrow z$ is expressed in Section 4.2.2 of \cite{caverly2019lmi}. \begin{prob} There exists a static output feedback $u=Kx$ such that the $H_2$-norm of the system \eqref{eq:control_sys} is upper bounded by a value $\gamma \in \R^+$ if and only if the following \acp{LMI} are feasible,
+The following \ac{LMI} to minimize the $H_2$-norm between $w \rightarrow z$ is expressed in Section 4.2.2 of \cite{caverly2019lmi}: \begin{prob} There exists a static output feedback $u=Kx$ such that the $H_2$-norm of the system \eqref{eq:control_sys} is upper bounded by a value $\gamma \in \R^+$ if and only if the following \acp{LMI} are feasible:

 The corresponding feedback gain is $K = SY^{-1}$. \end{prob}

 Problem \eqref{eq:h2_single} may be posed as a worst-case $H_2$ problem by minimizing $\gamma^2$ and ensuring that the LMIs hold over all possible plants in the consistency set $\pc$.